salami738/ender3-v3-ke-klipper-mainline/README.md

 ## License

-Unless stated otherwise, all original co
+Unless stated otherwise, all original content in this repository is provided under an open-source license.
+See the `LICENSE` file for details.

+---

+## Contributing

+Contributions are welcome.

+If you discover hardware quirks, configuration improvements, or documentation gaps, please open an issue or submit a pull request.

+Clear technical descriptions and reproducible steps are preferred.